 - a.
 Develops and administers a personnel program for the recruitment, selection, placement, evaluation, training, promotion, retention and release of City employees. - b.
 Develops and recommends to the City Council for approval, a salary schedule for employees, and when appropriate, individual employment contracts. - c.
 Appoints and removes employees subject to such terms and conditions as are contained within the Personnel Rules, applicable MOUs, any applicable employment contracts, and budgetary limitations.
-Terms and conditions may include, but are not limited to, payment of moving expenses, car and telephone allowances and accrued leave.
+Terms and conditions may include, but are not limited to, payment of d.

-d.
 Determines initial salaries of City employees and salary increases for promotion or merit within the limits of approved salary schedules, applicable employment contracts, and the policies of the Council.